return42/sphkerneldoc/linux_src_doc/kernel/power/snapshot_c.rst

 .. c:function:: unsigned long free_unnecessary_pages( void)

-    Release preallocated pages not needed for the image
+    Release preallocated pages not needed for the image.

     :param  void:
         no arguments